QubesOS/qubes-doc/user/managing-os/fedora/fedora-upgrade.md

 # Upgrading Fedora TemplateVMs

-This page provides instructions for performing an in-place upgrade of an installed [Fedora TemplateVM].
+This page provides instructions for performing an in-place upgrade of an installed [Fedora TemplateVM](/doc/templates/fedora/).
-If you wish to install a new, unmodified Fedora TemplateVM instead of upgrading a template that is already installed in your system, please see the [Fedora TemplateVM] page instead. ([Learn more about the two options.][Fedora TemplateVM Upgrade])
+If you wish to install a new, unmodified Fedora TemplateVM instead of upgrading a template that is already installed in your system, please see the [Fedora TemplateVM](/doc/templates/fedora/) page instead. ([Learn more about the two options.](/doc/templates/fedora/#upgrading))

 ## Summary instructions for standard Fedora TemplateVMs